 We take software updates, disaster recovery plans, enterprise cloud services and data security seriously.
 Our IT experts take care of the system, so you can focus on your patients.
-Cerner’s remote hosting services have been named Best in KLAS for application hosting for the last nine consecutive years.
+Cerner’s remote hosting services have been named Best in KLAS for application hosting from 2009-2018.
 These services help ensure high-level system availability in our secure technology centers.

 Our clinically-driven revenue cycle approach improves workflows across the continuum of care.
 This integrated strategy allows you to drive revenue cycle performance in today's fee-for-service environment while also preparing for the risk-based models of tomorrow.
 Our portfolio of integrated solutions and services help improve workflows and control cost to collect across acute and ambulatory venues.

 Cerner’s surgery solutions mirror the way providers practice medicine because we use the expertise of perioperative clinicians to develop them.
 Our solutions support the spectrum of perioperative care, from scheduling through discharge.
 They facilitate information sharing and care coordination across operational, nursing, anesthesia and surgical workflows to help ensure you’re able to deliver safe and efficient surgical care.

 Yes.
 The CommunityWorks model is the same EHR platform used at Cerner’s other industry-leading clients such as Adventist Health, Emory Healthcare and Intermountain Healthcare.